stalj/prg-basics/07-Arrays/06-Arrays.md

    two dimensional array with five rows and two columns filled with False
    ```

 1. An array contains integer numbers: 34,7,19,4,21,8.
-Create a program that calculates and displays the number of even values in the array.
+Create a program that calculates and prints the number of even values in the array.
 Use the ‘while’ loop statement.

 1. An array contains natural numbers: 15, 8, 31, 47, 2, 19.
-Create a program that displays the contents of the array in reverse order.
+Create a program that prints the contents of the array in reverse order.
 Use any loop statement.
 Sample result:

    ```python
    existed array: 15 8 31 47 2 19